donovan6000/M33-Fio/README.md

 <br>
 <br>
 <br>
-If your using Linux, the 90-m3d-local.rules needs to applied in order to avoid issues.
+If you are using Linux, the 90-m3d-local.rules needs to applied in order to avoid issues.
 You can apply it like this:
 <br>
 mv ./90-m3d-local.rules /etc/udev/rules.d/
 <br>